 Job descriptions are meant to catch your eye and encourage you to apply.
 The part that many job posters forget is that a job description should give an accurate and complete idea of what the day-to-day will look like.
 A vague job description is a warning sign that something is either undecided or hidden in the role.
 Vague descriptions are marked by hype words, unclear promises, and asks for extensive effort from applying candidates before making any effort to return it.

-Applications that praise the idea of low expectations, that encourage the idea that salary and benefits should not matter to passionate candidates, are a giant red flag to stay away.
+Applications that praise the idea of low expectations, that encourage the idea that salary and benefits should not matter to passionate candidates, are giant red flags screaming for you to stay away.
 If employers want your time and high quality work, they need to be realistic about what they are offering you in return.

 A job description, done well, should have you applying with security.
 You should be applying with the knowledge that you have a clear idea of what you are walking into.
 This does not mean that they are required to give every answer about benefits, salary, or other factors up front.
 The goal should be for posters to address it clearly enough that applying candidates feel comfortable moving forward, knowing their time will not be wasted.